tma02/calico/README.md

 ### `MultiThreadNetworkingEnabled`

 This enables dedicated send and receive threads for sending and reading network packets.
-Packet compression and decompression are also offloaded from the main thread to these threads.
+Packet compression and decompression are also offloaded from the main thread.

 File modified: